Menditect/documentation/docs/definitions/assert-attribute-value.md

 | Trim string values | Used to be able trim string values for leading and trailing space characters before evaluating the result (only applicable for string attributes). |

 ## Business rules
-- Compare type is mandatory.
+- The compare type is mandatory.
 - If the compare type is 'Range', both Min and Max values are mandatory.

 ## Actions on an Assert on Attribute Value